-Zsaris is Lemi’s Local Expert of the Week!
+Zsaris is featured on this week’s Local Insights Segment!
 Download the app on the App Store or Google Play to read more of her expert-approved recommendations.

 The Filipina artist emerged as the grand winner of the Mossimo Music Summit in 2015.
 From then on, her music entered the streaming-sphere full steam; singing rhythmic confessions of life and love paired with atmospheric melodies.
 Countless artists have made their mark on a global scale, and Zsaris knows that unwavering determination is a big part of the formula to create a similar destiny.